ratkingsminion/gompl/README.md

 Use `elif`-`then` if you want an `if`-`then` with more than one condition.

-Gompl also supports negative numbers (IMP didn't), strings and function calls.
+Gompl also supports negative numbers (IMP didn't), floats, strings and function calls.
 The functions are fed to the interpreter by setting a target Godot object whose methods are directly called by Gompl.

 Example: